lucasfit01/dwa-orientation-curriculum/assignments/software-setup-and-terminal-basics-assignment.md

     1. In your Terminal, execute `echo $SHELL`.
     2. Ensure the output ends with ".../zsh".
   - [ ] NVM is installed.
-    1. In your Terminal, execute `nvm -v`.
+    1. In your Terminal, execute `nvm --version`.
     2. The output should display the version of NVM in the format 'x.y.z' or 'x.yy.z'.
   - [ ] NodeJS is installed with NVM.
     1. In your Terminal, execute `nvm ls`.